 [More details about Oral-B brushing/quadrant timers.]

-b) Brushing-pressure indicator.
+b) Excessive brushing pressure indicator.

 c) Rechargeable battery.

-d) Brush heads.
+e) Brush heads.

-We discuss replacement options below, and the topic of brush heads in general here.
+We explain more about replacement options below, and provide specifics and comparisons of Oral-B brush heads here.

-How you brush with an Oral-B.
+In case you don’t know, here’s how you brush with an Oral-B.

 It’s important for you to realize that the way you brush with most Oral-B brush heads is different than you might expect.
 And this difference may be a determining factor in deciding if this brand is right for you or not.